2022 AFF U-23 Championship

-The 2022 AFF U-23 Championship was the 3rd edition of the AFF U-23 Championship, organised by ASEAN Football Federation (AFF).
-The tournament was held from 14 to 26 February in Phnom Penh, Cambodia.
-Indonesia were the defending champions, having won the 2019 edition.
-The tournament was held amidst the COVID-19 pandemic.
-Indonesia and Myanmar withdrew from the tournament after several of their players tested positive for COVID-19.
+The 2022 AFF U-23 Championship was the 3rd edition of the AFF U-23 Championship, organised by the ASEAN Football Federation (AFF) and held amidst the COVID-19 pandemic in Phnom Penh, the capital of Cambodia, from 14 to 26 February 2022.

+Indonesia were the defending champions, having won the 2019 edition also on Cambodian soil, but they and Myanmar withdrew entirely after several players and officials from both sides tested positive for COVID-19.

-Vietnam won the tournament for the first time after beating Thailand 1–0 in the final.
+Despite having their squad decimated by both the virus and injuries, Vietnam conquered the U-23 regional crown for the first time after defeating Thailand 1–0 in the final.
+Additionally, Laos and Timor-Leste made their maiden semi-final appearances, though both ended in defeat – a third place play-off between them never came about because COVID-19 had ruled out several Laotian players.

 Qualified teams

 There was no qualification, and all entrants advanced to the final tournament.
 The following teams from member associations of the AFF entered the tournament: